yinqiu-zhu/leetcode/README.md

       You may assume that the array is non-empty and the majority element always exist in the array.

     + Boyer-Moore Voting Algorithm

+  + ###N171 E Excel Sheet Column Number
+    + Given a column title as appear in an Excel sheet, return its corresponding column number.

+    + like converting a binary number to a decimal, in this problem, we need to convert a base-26 to decimal.